WeissShahaf/autosleap/README.md

  csv_path: path to a csv file containing model paths
  model_type: a list of model types (must exit in csv_path file

- the script runs sleap sleap-track,sleap-convert,sleap-render commands on all files for all model types. script includes autmated GPU and RAM managment and can run multiple video files in parallel.
+ The script runs sleap sleap-track,sleap-convert,sleap-render commands on all files for all model types. script includes autmated GPU and RAM managment and can run multiple video files in parallel. models can be manually loaded or read from a CSV file (see example in Docs). the parameters used are stored in a json file, and preloaded the next time the app is loaded.

 # Installling